Open Doors and Warm Smiles: How to Retain Visitors to Your Church & Avoid the 7 Deadly Sins of Rolling Out The UnWelcome Mat

 One tiny negative aspect of a visitor’s experience often overshadows all your positive outreach efforts.
 Factors cited by visitors as reasons they don’t return to a church run the gamut from parking to programming to procedures.

-Locked doors: Do visitors have to try more than one door to enter the building?
-At one church, several doors remain locked all the time because the church lacks storage space, and the vestibules are used as closets.
+Do visitors have to try more than one door to enter the building?
+At one church, several doors remain locked all the time because the church lacks storage space, verstibules formed closets.
 Visitors don’t know that.
 All they see is a locked door.

-No children welcome: Are children welcome in worship?
-Are there separate children’s bulletins?
+Are children welcome in worship?
+Are separate children’s bulletins available?
 Is there a children’s message?
 Does the church have an area where parents can take babies or children who become restless during the service?
 What is that space called?
-The church simply changed the name of its “Cry Room” to “Wiggle Space” and saw an immediate increase in the use of the space and number of young families in attendance.
+The church simply changed the name of its “Cry Room” to “Wiggle Space” and saw an immediate increase in the space usage and the number of young families in attendance.

-Poor communication: How does the church communicate?
+How does the church communicate?
 Does it use multiple platforms to allow for print, e-mail, and online distribution?
-Are the bulletins accurate and easy to follow?
+Are the bulletins correct and easy to follow?
 Is the church website complete and easy to navigate?
 Does the website allow online donating?
 Online program registration?
 Is the website optimized for a mobile device?
-Every time a visitor encounters an obstacle in simply finding information, the chance of that person returning declines.
+Every time a visitor encounters an obstacle in simply finding information, chances of that person returning declines.

-Poor program information: I worked with a church recently that had a dynamic, insightful pastor, a core group of committed individuals and terrific adult programming.
+I worked with a church recently that had a dynamic, insightful pastor, a core group of committed people and terrific adult programming.
 But visitors never attended adult Bible study.
 A look at their program names offered important clues; The Explorers, The Quest, and Pairs and Spares.
-Never mind the fact that Pairs and Spares was made up almost entirely of widows; there was no difference between any of the classes.
-In each case the curriculum was excellent; the difference was in the age of the attendees.
-A simple explanation in the bulletin or on the website would have helped visitors choose the class best suited to their needs.
+The only difference in these classes was that Pairs and Spares consisted almost entirely of widowers.
+In each case, the curriculum was excellent; the difference was in the age of the attendees.
+A simple explanation in the bulletin or on the website would help visitors choose the class best suited to their needs.

-Cliques: If asked the direct question, most congregations would deny that cliques exist in their church.
-However, observation and a few more questions often reveal a different picture.
+If asked the direct question, most congregations would deny that cliques exist in their church.
+However, observation and a few more questions often show a different picture.
 Before or after the service, are people standing around in groups talking?
 Do the people in the group change during your observations or do the groups remain the same?
-Are there people who move from one group to another or bring a person from one group to the next?
-Minimal interchange between groups indicates the presence of a clique and a difficult entry for a new person.
+Do people who move from one group to another or bring a person from one group to the next?

 How are You Doing?

 Here’s a quick assessment for gauging the welcome offered by your church.
-Use it to determine if your church is doing all it can do to make every person – visitor or member – feel valued every time time they attend.
+Use it to find if your church is doing all it can do to make every person – visitor or member – feel valued every time they attend.
 Take a walk around and through the building as though seeing it through a stranger’s eyes.
-Look for:

-- Parking/Exterior: Are there enough spaces?
+- Parking/Exterior: Is there enough space?
 Is there overflow parking?
 Are there sidewalks?
 Are the sidewalks clear in the winter?

 - Landscaping: Should be neat and updated.
 No overgrown messy shrubs and weed-filled beds.
 Well-kept church property shows that people care about and take pride in their church home.